-No stretch of road requires more focus or care from drivers than a school zone.
-Drivers hold the safety of students in their hands when they drive near schools or buses, so it’s essential they pay close attention to Michigan’s school zone traffic laws.
+Drivers hold the safety of children in their hands when they drive near schools or buses, so it’s essential they pay close attention to Michigan’s school zone traffic laws, including reducing their speed for the entire length of the school zone and stopping behind stopped school buses to let students exit and enter the bus safely.

 Let’s review what Michigan law says about driving in school zones and near school buses to find out how we should drive to be as safe as possible as schools reopen.